geekhmer/geekhmer.github.io/source/_posts/2014-07-17-useful-best-coding-in-ruby-on-rails-project.markdown

 <p>
   <strong>Package Your Code into Gems</strong><br/>
   I you've used Ruby on Rails, you've noticed the wealth of rubygems available to Rails developers.
-  When you write code you think is general enough—which usually just means you’ve written it more than once before in another application, let extract it into a gem suitable for a wider range of purposes.<br/>
+  When you write code you think is general enough—which usually just means you’ve written it more than once before in another application, let extract it into a gem suitable for a wider range of purposes.
 </p>

 <p>